netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 RESTCONF, [RFC 8040](https://tools.ietf.org/html/rfc8040),
 specifically sections 3.4.1.2, 3.4.1.3 and 3.5.2.

-## The Last-Modified attribute txid mechanism
+## The last-modified attribute txid mechanism

-The Last-Modified txid mechanism described in this section is centered around a meta data XML attribute called "last-modified".
+The last-modified txid mechanism described in this section is centered around a meta data XML attribute called "last-modified".
 The last-modified attribute is defined in the namespace "urn:ietf:params:xml:ns:netconf:txid:1.0".
 The last-modified